Carole is an avid reader, blogger, article writer and social media manager who loves exploring different cultures.

-To grow up in Abagusii culture was to live by clear societal roles.
+According to the Abagusii culture, growing up as a child was bound by clear societal roles.
 Children below the age of eight years old stayed at home or accompanied their mothers to the shamba (farm).
 Older children (mostly girls) were tasked with caring for the youngest sibling whenever the mother was not around.

 The boys spent their days grazing the family's livestock and hunting.
-During the dry season, they would look for pasture far away from home.
+During the dry season, they would look for pastures far away from home.
 This meant leaving very early and coming back late.
 They were also tasked with milking and checking on the animals through the night.
 They did this with the help of an older male in the family such as an uncle or the father.

 The older girls looked after their younger siblings, fetched water and firewood, cooked, cleaned, and performed general household maintenance.
 They also took lunch to their mothers at the farm.
 As the boys approached adolescence, they would accompany the women to the farms for one to two hours maximum to familiarize themselves with farm work.

 Rites Of Passage in the Abagusii Community

 Rites of passage among the Abagusii involved the whole community.
 They happened between the ages of 10 to 16 years.
-This was a very significant period because it marked transition to adulthood for both boys and girls.
+This was a very significant period because it marked the transition to adulthood for both boys and girls.
 It was signified through circumcision and clitoridectomy, respectively.
 It was a publicized affair involving all children in this age group.
 They were circumcised in groups in each village (ekenyoro).
 And yes, both boys and girls were circumcised but separately.

 Boys would assemble together in one homestead chosen by the older men.
 A goat was slaughtered and shared by all of them.
 The boys would then be informed of the impending project and why it had to be performed culturally.
 They were also given advice on how to behave on the material day, during healing, and after healing.
 They were not expected to scream or cry during the 'cut'.